 Also included in your stay is round-the-clock bathing.
 So, after hopping between dozens of geothermal pools – at any time of day or night – all you need to do is slip on your robe and stroll back over the bridge to your glamp station.

-Night-time swims won’t just be for glampers, though.
-Also from December 1, night owls will be able to book in for a session from 11pm onwards.
+Night-time swims aren’t just for glampers, though; night owls are able to book in for a session from 11pm onwards.

 The Peninsula Hot Springs also has spa treatments; wellness experiences such as body-clay rituals, yoga classes and guided meditations; and an on-site restaurant and cafe.